 - I own an investment property constructed before 19th July 1985, is it still worth have a property tax depreciation schedule compiled?

 Yes.
 In our experience, few investment properties will not return significant tax deductions for the decline in value of plant and equipment.
-If you have are unsure of the benefits of obtaining a tax depreciation schedule for your older investment property, contact Walton Smith Consultants and we will provide a free assessment of your property and remember that we guarantee that you will receive a first full year deduction of at least 200% of our fee.
+If you have are unsure of the benefits of obtaining a tax depreciation schedule for your older investment property, contact Walton Smith Consultants and we will provide a free assessment of your property.

 - Can I use a square metre cost rate to calculate my original construction cost for the capital works allowance?